julsam/haxe-metazelda/README.md

 # haxe-metazelda

 Haxe port of Metazelda : https://github.com/tcoxon/metazelda
+Implementation of an algorithm for procedurally-generating dungeons with Zelda-like item-based puzzles.

 ## Overview
 haxe-metazelda is the Haxe port of [metazelda](https://github.com/tcoxon/metazelda).
 It's organized into 2 separated modules :